preames/public-notes/covid-notes.rst

 Let's use some back of the envelope math to get a feel for what the next few months could look like.
 We're seeing around 200k cases per day today.
 For both scenarios we'll assume a 5x case to confirmed case ratio, and we use the estimated 80 million cases to date from above.
 That means we have roughly 1 million new infections per day.

 * Pessimist Scenario - If we did nothing (and ignored the non-linear nature of disease progression modeling), we'd reach 100% of the population roughly 8 months from now.
 That won't happen for all kinds of reasons, but it gives us a feel for what to expect at the outside.
 * Optimistic Scenario - If we assume 65% immunity is enough to dramatically slow infections due to herd immunity, we'd be looking at 4.5 months at current rates.
-If we assume 50 million people are vaccinated in the next couple months, we could be looking at as little as 3 months and another 85 million infections.
+That's only 135 million people remaining to herd immunity, and we're looking at the availability of 100 million persons vaccinated based on current supply.
+We could be down to as little time as it takes us to deploy the vaccines.
+(Current infection rates are almost certain to provide the other 35 million cases in any reasonable deployment timeframe.)

 Both of these are rough estimates a best, but they give a flavor for what we might be looking at.
 I'm reasonable confident in saying the worst of this pandemic will be over by summer, the only question is how bad it'll be between now and then.

 Folks are starting to put out more sophisticated estimates `for a path to herd immunity based on vaccination campaigns <https://covid19-projections.com/path-to-herd-immunity/>`_ which are useful for exploring the possibilities.

-I am fully expecting the next 3-6 months to be ugly.
+I am fully expecting the next 2-3 months to be ugly.
 At this point, there is a light at the end of the tunnel, but we're still a ways from the end of this.
 If we reacted well and executed well, we could minimize the costs between now and then, but frankly, the last year has made me anything but hopeful we will.

 Nov 4, 2020
 ============